tkgaolol/flink-kafka-connector/README.md

 ```
 Expected output with uppercased name:  `{"name":"JOHN SMITH"}`

+## Integration Tests

+Flink provides a local embedded mini cluster called `MiniClusterWithClientResource` that is used for integration testing complete jobs.

+The `EventProcessorIntegrationTest` uses this to test that the transformer works as expected as events are streamed in.

 ## Component Tests

-The tests demonstrate sending events to a dockerised Kafka that are consumed by the dockerised Flink application, processed and transformed, resulting in outbound events being published that are consumed and asserted on by the test.
+The `EndToEndCT` test demonstrates sending events to a dockerised Kafka that are consumed by the dockerised Flink application, processed and transformed, resulting in outbound events being published that are consumed and asserted on by the test.

 <div style="text-align: center;">
     <img src="resources/flink-component-test.png" alt="Component testing the Flink application" style="max-width: 800px; display: block; margin: 0 auto;" />